Skip to content

 Utility Tools

-help_tool - Tool discovery version_tool - Version information
+help - Tool discovery and canonical resource values version - Version information

 Example Prompts for AI Assistants